AcademySoftwareFoundation/opencue.io/content/en/docs/Getting started/deploying-cuebot.md

 ## System requirements

+To plan your installation of Cuebot, consider the following requirements:

 *   A Cuebot server requires a mimimum of 6GB of RAM.
 *   Cuebot functions best when it has a low-latency connection to the [OpenCue database](/docs/getting-started/setting-up-the-database).
 We recommend that you